 - Dynamic Management Views and Functions

 Transaction Statements (Transact-SQL)

 A transaction is a solitary piece of job.
-If it is doing well, all every data alteration are dedicated and turn out to be an everlasting fraction of the database.
+If it is doing well, every data alteration is dedicated and turns out to be an everlasting fraction of the database.
 If a transaction comes across failures and should be rejected, then every data alteration gets deleted.